rzzzwilson/swarm_aws/design.rst

 The harness will look in the **plugins** directory at startup looking for plugins and populating the plugin environment.

+Each plugin will also be a standalone executable.

 Plugin Introspection
 ____________________